Jane D. Hartley: Ambassador to the United Kingdom

-In July 2021, it was reported that Hartley was selected by President Joe Biden as the U.S. Ambassador to the United Kingdom.
+In July 2021, President Joe Biden selected Hartley to become the U.S. Ambassador to the United Kingdom.
 He officially announced her nomination on January 19, 2022.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on May 4, 2022.
 The committee favorably reported her nomination to the Senate floor on May 18, 2022.
 The Senate confirmed her to the post by voice vote on May 25, 2022.
 She was sworn in as the ambassador on May 27, 2022.
-She presented her credentials to Queen Elizabeth II on July 19, 2022 via video link.
+She presented her credentials to Queen Elizabeth II on July 19, 2022, via video link.

 Hartley accompanied Joe and Jill Biden as they visited Westminster Hall on September 18, 2022, to pay their respects to the late Elizabeth II as her coffin lay in state.
 She was also photographed with Obama when he visited Rishi Sunak at 10 Downing Street in March 2024.